williamkray/docker-matrix/README.md

   **NOTE: This is not strictly required for testing scenarios, but without DNS records pointing to your stuff you will need to understand the networking components of traefik and Docker to troubleshoot.
 You may also want to change which Lets Encrypt endpoint you are trying to fetch certs from so you don't spam their production service and get blocked because your server cannot be reached.
 You're on your own for any of this stuff.**

-  2. Copy the file `templates/host.conf.sample` to the top level directory and name it `host.conf`, modify it as you see fit.
+  2. Copy or rename the file `host.conf.sample` to `host.conf`, modify it as you see fit.

   * HOSTNAME is the most important value, the rest can be left as default if you like
   * REDIRECT_HOST determines where someone who visits `yourdomain.com` in a browser will be redirected; recommended configuration is either app.yourdomain.com to go right to the Element interface, or www.yourdomain.com to go to the static website.